Binary Successor Rule | Output | ||||||

 $f(\alpha) = \left\{ \begin{array}{ll} a_1 \oplus a_2 \oplus a_n \oplus 1 &\ \ \mbox{if $\color{blue}{0a_2 a_3 \cdots a_{n}}$ or $\color{blue}{1a_2 a_3 \cdots a_{n}}$ is a same-rep;}\\ a_1 \oplus a_2 \oplus a_n \ &\ \ \mbox{otherwise.}\end{array} \right.$

-Prefer-opposite: Consider the following three representatives for equivalence classes induced by the PRR, where a string is said to be special2 if it begins with 10 and has run-length encoding of the form $1x^t y, \mbox{where $t$ is odd and $y>x$}.$
+Prefer-opposite: Consider the following three representatives for equivalence classes induced by the PRR, where a string is said to be special2 if it begins with 10 and has a run-length encoding of the form $1x^t y, \mbox{where $t$ is odd and $y>x$}.$

-• RL2-rep: The string with the lexicographically smallest run-length encoding; if there are two such strings it is the one beginning with 0.
+- RL2-rep: The string with the lexicographically smallest run-length encoding; if there are two such strings it is the one beginning with 0.

-• opposite-rep: $\left\{ \begin{array}{ll} \mbox{RL2-rep} &\ \ \mbox{if the RL2-rep is special2}\\ \mbox{LC2-rep}\ &\ \ \mbox{otherwise.}\end{array} \right.$
+- opposite-rep: $\left\{ \begin{array}{ll} \mbox{RL2-rep} &\ \ \mbox{if the RL2-rep is special2}\\ \mbox{LC2-rep}\ &\ \ \mbox{otherwise.}\end{array} \right.$

 $f(\alpha) = \left\{ \begin{array}{ll} a_1 \oplus a_2 \oplus a_n \oplus 1 &\ \ \mbox{if $\color{blue}{0a_2 a_3 \cdots a_{n}}$ or $\color{blue}{1a_2 a_3 \cdots a_{n}}$ is an RL2-rep;}\\ a_1 \oplus a_2 \oplus a_n\ &\ \ \mbox{otherwise.}\end{array} \right.$